-Fred Schwartz founded the Auschwitz Institute for Peace and Reconciliation in Oświęcim, Poland, in 2005 as an international center for the study of the prevention of genocide.
+Fred Schwartz founded the Auschwitz Institute in Oświęcim, Poland, in 2005 as an international center for the study of the prevention of genocide.

 In 1995, Mr. Schwartz started the Auschwitz Jewish Center after identifying a crucial need for a Jewish cultural and educational center near the concentration camps.
 The AJC, which is the town of Oświęcim’s sole Jewish presence, offers visitors the opportunity to memorialize victims of the Holocaust through the study of the former Jewish life and culture of Oświęcim.
 The AJC is a place of understanding, education, memory, and prayer for all people regardless of race, creed or religion.

 Previously Mr. Schwartz was founder, chairman, and CEO of The Fur Vault Inc., which became the preeminent retail fur company in the United States, listed on the American Stock Exchange.

 Mr. Schwartz was a Trustee and Executive Board Member of the Washington Institute for Near East Policy, and was the Founder and Chairman of the Raoul Wallenberg Scholarships for the study of Leadership in Comparative Democracies at the Hebrew University.